Anticipate team needs

 Prevention of new cases

-Any employees who have been in contact with someone who tests positive must follow public health directives, self-isolate and monitor their symptoms.
+Any employees who have been in contact with someone who tests positive for COVID-19 must follow public health directives, self-isolate and monitor their symptoms.

 Hygiene and housekeeping measures have been stepped up in common areas.
-Workspaces have been reconfigured to meet the recommended distancing, and traffic is determined according to posted signage.
-At the same time, the frequency of air quality tests has been increased, and the plumbing systems have been checked.
+Workspaces have been reconfigured to meet the recommended physical distancing.
+Plexiglas screens and other zero-contact barriers have been installed, and traffic is determined by posted signage.
+At the same time, the plumbing systems have been checked, the frequency of air changes has been increased and high-quality MERV13 filters have been installed to ensure compliance with ASHRAE standards.
+Hand-sanitizing stations and mask dispensers have also been added at strategic points.

 Make employee health and well-being central to our decisions